AnimaApp/anima-dsa/packages/docs/guide/manage-components/sync-components.md

 ::: warning This method should be used for testing purposes

-Using this method, you won't be able to autmoaticaly sync your Design Tokens to Anima as well as you'll not receive updates when the components change.
+Using this method, you won't be able to automatically sync your Design Tokens to Anima nor will you receive updates when the components change.

 :::